 WHY IS THE UPPER BODY SO IMPORTANT FOR RUNNERS?

 We runners sometimes forget that it's not only our legs that run but our whole body.
 We focus primarily on our lower body’s strength, forgetting that our back, core and arms need some of our attention too.
+There are many ways to build a strong upper body.
+It all depends if you’re training at home or at the gym, if you are a newbie or experienced runner, etc.

 Reasons upper body strength is so important for running: